Spongebosheep/Robotics-Research-Project---Andy-Chuwei-and-Jingyang/README.md

 - refines the best layouts by reevaluation and CMA-ES,
 - and finally analyzes which geometric features drive good performance.

-If you are cloning the repo to reproduce the main logic, focus on the `LayoutStudy/LayoutStudy` folder first.
+If you are cloning the repo to reproduce the main logic, focus on the `LayoutStudy` folder first.